Echo suppression and cancellation: History

 In response to this, Bell Labs developed echo canceler theory in the early 1960s, which then resulted in laboratory echo cancelers in the late 1960s and commercial echo cancelers in the 1980s.
 An echo canceller works by generating an estimate of the echo from the talker's signal, and subtracts that estimate from the return path.
 This technique requires an adaptive filter to generate a signal accurate enough to effectively cancel the echo, where the echo can differ from the original due to various kinds of degradation along the way.
-Since invention at AT&T Bell Labs echo cancellation algorithms have been improved and honed.
-Like all echo cancelling processes, these first algorithms were designed to anticipate the signal which would inevitably re-enter the transmission path, and cancel it out.
+Since their invention at AT&T Bell Labs, echo cancellation algorithms have been improved and honed.
+Like all echo-cancelling processes, these first algorithms were designed to anticipate the signal that would inevitably re-enter the transmission path, and cancel it.

 Rapid advances in digital signal processing allowed echo cancellers to be made smaller and more cost-effective.
 In the 1990s, echo cancellers were implemented within voice switches for the first time (in the Northern Telecom DMS-250) rather than as standalone devices.
 The integration of echo cancellation directly into the switch meant that echo cancellers could be reliably turned on or off on a call-by-call basis, removing the need for separate trunk groups for voice and data calls.
 Today's telephony technology often employs echo cancellers in small or handheld communications devices via a software voice engine, which provides cancellation of either acoustic echo or the residual echo introduced by a far-end PSTN gateway system; such systems typically cancel echo reflections with up to 64 milliseconds delay.